Jammy2211/PyAutoLens/docs/general/configs.rst

         cores the parallel run uses.
 If number_of_cores=1, the model-fit is performed in serial omitting the use of the multi-processing module.

-The output path of every `NonLinearSearch` is also 'tagged' using strings based on the [search] setting of the non-linear search:
+The output path of every non-linear search is also 'tagged' using strings based on the [search] setting of the non-linear search:

 [tag]
     name -> str
-        The name of the `NonLinearSearch` used to start the tag path of output results.
+        The name of the non-linear search used to start the tag path of output results.
 For example for the non-linear search DynestyStatic the default name tag is 'dynesty_static'.

 visualize